salim-mrw/salim-mrw/README.md

 ###### Hi there 👋

-<h6 align="justfiy">Iraqi software developer with bachelor's degree in IT specialization Networking Department, I have experience in web programming and building Internet of Things applications as well as network management and servers management, I work as a project manager and always like to give myself the difficult tasks to increase my experience in the field</h6>
+<h6 align="justify">Iraqi software developer with bachelor's degree in IT specialization Networking Department, I have experience in web programming and building Internet of Things applications as well as network management and servers management, I work as a project manager and always like to give myself the difficult tasks to increase my experience in the field</h6>
 </br>

 ---